Puerto Ayacucho, Venezuela: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to find the right type.
-A lot of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Be careful to choose the correct type.
+A lot of adapters that you can buy are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most locations.

 • Power bank for devices